 One might think that a conference about angel investing in the midst of the rise of super angels, galloping seed round and IPO valuations, would have had the word “bubble” written all over it.
-One couldn’t have been more wrong.
-Jon Pierce, the mastermind behind the recently held Angel Bootcamp in Boston, had with his team put together a great day with impressive schedule, best described with words such as including, engaging and embracing.
+One couldn’t have been more wrong: Jon Pierce, the mastermind behind the recently held Angel Bootcamp in Boston, had with his team put together a great day with impressive schedule, best described with words such as including, engaging and embracing.
 The learnings and advice shared were nothing but hardcore and in plain vanilla.

-Including: There’s a fine line between being including and excluding, so with half of the attendee list consisting of VCs and angel investors with 15% new aspiring angel investors, the rest 30% being entrepreneurs, the event becoming member’s club gathering was a probable scenario.
+There’s a fine line between being including and excluding, so with half of the attendee list consisting of VCs and angel investors with 15% new aspiring angel investors, the rest 30% being entrepreneurs, the event becoming member’s club gathering was a probable scenario.
 Quite on the contrary, it felt very including, which e.g. Eric Paley of Founder Collective demonstrated by kindly inviting anyone in the audience who didn’t know what a “convertible with a cap” is to grab any investor or come by him.
 No high horses.
 Also, even if the the day was invite only, it was 100% free: Only way to build a viable community.
 (More on convertible debt by Fred Wilson)

 Characteristics Of Great Founders – Sponge and Stone With Humility